Digital services – dealing with your tax and tax credits online

 The information in this section may be subject to change as HMRC continually improve and expand what is available online.

 HMRC offer a range of digital services for those who want to deal with their tax or tax credits online.
-These services allow you to carry out transactions online such as file your Self Assessment tax return or, if you are an employer, manage your PAYE scheme.
+These services allow you to carry out transactions online such as filing your Self Assessment tax return or, if you are an employer, managing your Pay As You Earn (PAYE) scheme.

 All of HMRC’s digital services are available through GOV.UK, the Government website that brings together guidance and information from the major government departments into one place.